Melv1C/CompetitionManagerSaaS/apps/competitions-api/README.md

 update an event
 delete an event

 a discuter

 get all events of a competition -> non parce que get a competition by eid les donne déja get an event of a competition (with participants always ?)

-diff route ? /liveResult/:eid ? ou aussi dans competitions
-get liveResult
-get liveResult as a admin

 autre ?

-get all competitions of a admin
+get all competitions of a admin (just with a query param ?)